ytmytm/plus4-burstcart/README.md

 This is an attempt to drop legacy chips altogether.
 It's not completed, and it doesn't work yet.

+The electronic part (schematic design, PCB, connections etc.) is proven to work.
+The logic part doesn't work completely.
+It seems to lose bytes (or get framing errors) upon receiving the data.

 Due to the limited number of gates, it only implements small parts of the CIA, such as timer A with a fixed rate, the hardware serial port, and the status register.

 ## Hardware